onqtam/headjack/docs/why/SYSTEM.md

 > "World War III is a guerrilla information war with no division between military and civilian participation." - [Marshall McLuhan](https://www.azquotes.com/quote/808551)

+> "Peoples’ minds are the battlefield, the treasure that is trying to be achieved, and also the weapons." - [Daniel Schmachtenberger](https://www.sloww.co/daniel-schmachtenberger/#:~:text=Peoples%E2%80%99%20minds%20are%20the%20battlefield%2C%20the%20treasure%20that%20is%20trying%20to%20be%20achieved%2C%20and%20also%20the%20weapons.)

 Politics in its current primitive/primal form is the cancer of humanity.

 > "If voting changed anything, it would be illegal." - [George Carlin](https://www.azquotes.com/quote/1248100)